Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: The Gamma -bound and its properties

-We show in Thm. \ref{hada_optimal_s1} that when $s-q = 1$ we have $\zh = \zfu$\,.
+We show in Thm. \ref{hada_optimal_s1} that when $s-q = 1$, we have $\zh = \zfu$.
 In \cite{li2022d} they show that when $s-q = 1$, we also have $\zg= \zfu$.
+In Thm. \ref{thm:difgamahadamard} we establish a bound on the difference between $\zg$ and $\zh$.
 In our numerical experiments, for $s = 1$, we have $\zg = \zh$\,, and for $s > 1$, we always have $\zg < \zh$\,.
-Putting these points together, we arrive at the following conjecture.
+So, we also have the following conjecture.

 \begin{jconjecture} For $s-q\geq 1$, we have $\zg \leq \zh$\,. \end{jconjecture}